Copyright (c) Microsoft Corporation.

 Raises:

-ValueError: If conversation is empty or contains invalid message structure.
+ValueError: If the conversation is empty or a system message has >1 piece.

 """